 Compounding the lack of government aid is the fact that many employers are reluctant to hire the long-term unemployed even when they have the requisite skills and experience.
 In addition to suffering from the stigma of long-term unemployment, older workers, who are overrepresented among the long-term unemployed, often experience age discrimination.
 Because many older job seekers have not looked for work in decades, they are unfamiliar with contemporary job search techniques and need advice about the best ways to restart their careers.

 In the past few years, several initiatives to assist long-term unemployed individuals have gotten under way.
-Compounding the lack of government aid is the fact that many employers are reluctant to hire the long-term unemployed.
 The US Department of Labor is supporting efforts in 23 communities to provide training and other resources through its $170 million Ready to Work grants.
 The AARP Foundation is providing assistance to older, long-term unemployed job seekers through its Back to Work 50+ program.
 In late 2015, responding to the high long-term unemployment rates plaguing New Jersey, Rutgers University’s Heldrich Center for Workforce Development launched a statewide effort called the New Start Career Network (NSCN) to assist long-term unemployed, older workers.